“Civilised and friendly stripped-stone pub with enjoyable food and good wine choice.” by The Good Pub Guide

 Opening Hours Update:

-Closed from Monday, 3rd December till Friday, 7th December lunch time.
+Closed from Monday, 3rd December until Friday, 7th December lunch time.
 We'll reopen for dinner on Friday, 7th December.

 NB!
 The Oxford Arms is suitable for over 12 y.o. only.